-For more details on browsing, filtering, and searching reviews, see "Review queues" on page 204.
+For more details on browsing, filtering, and searching reviews, see "Review list" on page 217.

-Files
+Files tab

-The project's Files tab shows a list of the project's files, starting with a folder view representing each branch.
-Branches are designated with the branch icon b.
+The project Files tab shows a list of files for the project, starting with a folder view representing each branch.
+Branches are designated with the branch icon V.